clearwaterstream/PasswordGenerator.Exact/README.md

 # PasswordGenerator.Exact
 Designer babies?
 Ethically dubious.
 Designer passwords?
 Why not!
-This Crypro-secure random password generator will help you generate a password with an exact number of digits, special characters, and letters specified.
+This crypro-secure random password generator will help you generate a password with an exact number of digits, special characters, and letters specified.

 ## Examples